 |HMS Renown bombarding Genoa, 9 February 1941. © IWM (A 4047)|

 Dutch Homefront: A pro-Jewish cafe in Amsterdam, the Alcazar, has refused to hang a "No Jews" sign in the entryway.
 It also is displaying artwork by Jewish artists.
-Nazis or Nazi sympathizers attack the cafe today and destroy it.
+Germans or German sympathizers attack the cafe today and destroy it.
 The police intervene and suffer 23 casualties.

-Feelings against the Nazi occupation are simmering in Amsterdam, and this attack is one of several "provocations" in Jewish neighborhoods.
-This violence is gradually escalating, with the Dutch pro-Nazi movement NSB and its streetfighting arm, the WA ("Weerbaarheidsafdeling" - defence section) on one side, and Jewish self-defense groups and their supporters on the other.
+Feelings against the German occupation are simmering in Amsterdam, and this attack is one of several "provocations" in Jewish neighborhoods.
+This violence is gradually escalating, with the Dutch pro-German movement NSB and its streetfighting arm, the WA ("Weerbaarheidsafdeling" - defense section) on one side, and Jewish self-defense groups and their supporters on the other.

 British/American Homefronts: Prime Minister Winston Churchill broadcasts his first speech in five months.
-It is to both a British and American audience.
-He compares the Luftwaffe attacks on London to the British stand at Waterloo, and apparently refers to progress within the US government on the Lend Lease Bill as the ultimate harbinger of victory:
+It is to both a British and an American audience.
+He compares the Luftwaffe attacks on London to the British stand at Waterloo, and apparently refers to progress within the US government on the Lend-Lease Bill as the ultimate harbinger of victory:

 It seems now to be certain that the Government and people of the United States intend to supply us with all that is necessary for victory.
 In the last war the United States sent two million men across the Atlantic.
 But this is not a war of vast armies, firing immense masses of shells at one another....
 We do not need the gallant armies which are forming throughout the American Union....
 Bue we do need most urgently an immense and continuous supply of war materials and technical apparatus of all kinds.
 We need them here and we need to bring them here.He concludes with the words with which the speech is remembered: